-It’s almost tax season.
-Yep, everyone’s not-so-favorite time of year is just around the corner.
+It’s officially tax season.
+Yep, everyone’s not-so-favorite deadline (April 17) is just around the corner.
 It doesn’t matter if you’re still building good financial habits or you’ve been making fiscally responsible decisions all year.
 You can’t get out of doing your taxes.
 But this year, you can make sure you aren’t missing out on money that should be yours with help from Linsay Thomas, a finance expert from DealsPlus.com.
 Below, Thomas shares 12 mistakes *way* too many people make every year so you know exactly what to double check before sending your forms to the IRS.

 1. Taking the Standard Deduction: Taking the standard deduction may be quicker and easier, but Thomas notes that if you have a substantial student loan interest, education costs, or medical expenses, you could be better off itemizing your deductions.
 To prove her point?
 She says that 20 percent of Americans lose out on an average of $400 by not claiming all their deductions.